Diamond (gemstone)

-Diamond (Note: From the ἀδάμας adámas, meaning "unbreakable", "proper", or "unalterable") is a gemstone formed by cutting a raw diamond.
+A diamond (Note: From the ἀδάμας adámas, meaning "unbreakable", "proper", or "unalterable") is a gemstone formed by cutting a raw diamond.
 Diamonds have high monetary value as one of the best-known and most sought-after gems, and they have been used as decorative items since ancient times.

-The hardness of diamond and its high dispersion of light—giving the diamond its characteristic "fire"—make it useful for industrial applications and desirable as jewelry.
+The hardness of a diamond and its high dispersion of light—giving a diamond its characteristic "fire"—make it useful for industrial applications and desirable as jewelry.
 Diamonds are such a highly traded commodity that multiple organizations have been created for grading and certifying them based on the "four Cs", which are color, cut, clarity, and carat.
 Other characteristics, such as presence or lack of fluorescence, also affect the desirability and thus the value of a diamond used for jewelry.

-Diamonds often are used in engagement rings.
+Diamonds are often used in engagement rings.
 The practice is documented among European aristocracy as early as the 15th century, though ruby and sapphire were more desirable gemstones.
 The modern popularity of diamonds was largely created by De Beers Mining Company, which established the first large-scale diamond mines in South Africa.
 Through an advertising campaign in the late 1940s and continuing into the mid-20th century, De Beers made diamonds into a key part of the betrothal process and a coveted symbol of status.
-The diamond's high value has been the driving force behind dictators and revolutionary entities, especially in Africa, using slave and child labor to mine blood diamonds to fund conflicts.
+The diamond's high value has also been the driving force behind dictators and revolutionary entities, especially in Africa, using slave and child labor to mine blood diamonds to fund conflicts.
 Though popularly believed to derive its value from its rarity, gem-quality diamonds are quite common compared to rare gemstones such as alexandrite, and annual global rough diamond production is estimated to be about 130 e6carat.

 History

 Early

 The Hope Diamond.
 Its deep blue coloration is caused by trace amounts of boron in the diamond.

 The process of diamonds being used for drilling ornamental beads dates back to 2nd millennium BC.
-Archaeologists working in Yemen have excavated beads with evidences of diamond drilling from 1200 BC to 1st century AD from the site of Hajar ar Rayhani, with double diamond drilling from 1000 to 600 BC.
+Archaeologists working in Yemen have excavated beads with evidences of diamond drilling from 1200 BC to the 1st century AD from the site of Hajar ar Rayhani, with double diamond drilling from 1000 to 600 BC.
 The double diamond drill technique was present in Western India prior to 600 BC (7th century BC).
 There is also evidence of technique of double diamond drilling from Southern Thailand dating back to 400 BC.

 Before diamonds were discovered in Brazil in the 1700s, India was the only place where diamonds were mined.
 Early references to diamonds in India come from Sanskrit texts.
 The Arthashastra of Kautilya mentions diamond trade in India.
 Buddhist works dating from the 4th century BC describe the diamond as a well-known and precious stone but do not mention the details of diamond cutting.
 Another Indian description written in the beginning of the 3rd century describes strength, regularity, brilliance, ability to scratch metals, and good refractive properties as the desirable qualities of a diamond.
 Kalkutta was an important trading center for diamonds in central India.